On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Real-world Applications

 \subsection{Game AI}

-With good multi-modal and multi-task performance, FDM can improve the generalization ability of game AI.
-The deep RL (DRL) methods have made significant progress in game AI, ranging from the DQN agent~\cite{DRQN}, AlphaGo~\cite{alphago}, Libratus~\cite{brown2017libratus}, and OpenAI Five~\cite{berner2019dota} to AlphaStar~\cite{alphastar}, in which learning DRL agents defeat professional human players.
-It is a big step for IDM, indicating that DRL can solve very complex games~\cite{yin2021ai}.
-However, these DRL agents are usually designed for specific games.
-For example, AlphaGo Zero~\cite{silver2017mastering}, which utilizes Monte Carlo tree search, self-play, and deep learning to defeat dozens of professional go players, represents powerful techniques for larger perfect information games.
-Using self-play, deep reinforcement learning, and continuous transfer via surgery, OpenAI Five became the first AI to beat the world champions at an esports game, displaying practical techniques for games of complex, imperfect information.
-On the contrary, the real world is full of different games, and it is almost impossible for DRL agents to find a universe policy purely via self-play, deep learning, and reinforcement learning.
-We argue that previous training frameworks, especially self-play with distributed learning, cannot handle these kinds of situations.
-This is because a two-player asymmetric game has very different strategies for each side, and self-play-based mechanisms may not work well.
-Via offline training, FDM can distill the experts' knowledge across various single-task expert agents and provide a unified solution for game AIs.
+FDM enhances the generalization capabilities of game AI due to its strong multi-modal and multi-task performance.
+Deep RL (DRL) methods have achieved significant advancements in game AI, with examples such as the DQN agent~\citep{DRQN}, AlphaGo~\citep{alphago}, Libratus~\citep{brown2017libratus}, OpenAI Five~\citep{berner2019dota}, and AlphaStar~\citep{alphastar}, where DRL agents have defeated professional human players.
+These successes indicate DRL's capacity to solve highly complex games~\citep{yin2021ai}.
+However, these DRL agents are typically designed for specific games.
+For instance, AlphaGo Zero~\citep{silver2017mastering} employs Monte Carlo tree search, self-play, and deep learning to defeat numerous professional Go players, showcasing powerful techniques for larger perfect information games.
+Utilizing self-play, deep reinforcement learning, and continuous transfer via surgery, OpenAI Five became the first AI to defeat world champions in an esports game, demonstrating practical techniques for complex, imperfect information games.
+In contrast, the real world comprises a myriad of games, making it nearly impossible for DRL agents to discover a universal policy through self-play, deep learning, and reinforcement learning alone.
+We argue that previous training frameworks, particularly self-play with distributed learning, may not be suitable for such situations, as two-player asymmetric games have distinct strategies for each side, and self-play-based mechanisms might not perform well.
+Through offline training, FDM can distill expert knowledge from various single-task expert agents and offer a unified solution for game AIs.